h5md/h5md/discussion.rst

 ..
+Copyright © 2011 Pierre de Buyl, Peter Colberg and Felix Höfling

    This file is part of H5MD.

    H5MD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by